How to check Microsoft 365 service health

 Go to the Microsoft 365 admin center at https://admin.microsoft.com, and sign in with an admin account.

-People who are assigned the global admin or service support admin role can view service health.
-To allow Exchange, SharePoint, and Skype for Business admins to view service health, they must also be assigned the Service admin role.
+People who are assigned the global admin role can view service health, as well as people assigned to other admin roles such as Service Support admin and Helpdesk admin.
 For more information about roles that can view service health, see About admin roles.

 To view service health, in the left-hand navigation of the admin center, go to Health > Service health, or select the Service health card on the Home dashboard.
 The dashboard card indicates whether there is an active service issue and links to the detailed Service health page.